As part of your crop season, you're able to add a number of different transactions or movements. One of those is the ability to record a cost.

-There are two ways to add a cost - from within a crop season, or from within your product tracker.
+There are two ways to add a cost - from within a crop season or from within your product tracker.
 This article explains adding a cost from within your crop season.

 Adding a Cost

-Cost information
+Cost Information

 When adding a cost transaction, you'll need to enter the following information, split into two sections.

-The ability to add it as an actual or forecast depends on your global date settings in the centre of your screen.
+Adding it as an actual or forecast depends on your global date settings in the centre of your screen.

 Cost and Payment date